Keck-DataReductionPipelines/KeckDRPFramework/keckdrpframework/examples/Notes-Parallel-Processing.rst

 Start Queue Manager only:

-sh runTest_harness2.sh –s config.cfg
+sh runTest_harness2.sh –s -c config.cfg

 This process starts the Queue Manager and nothing else.

 On the same host or on a remote host run the following command:

-sh runTest_harness2.sh–d ../unit_test/test_files config.cfg
+sh runTest_harness2.sh -c config.cfg –d ../unit_test/test_files

 This process communicates with the Queue Manager to access the event queue.
 This process terminates also.